 Where the design community meets.

 Ft.
-Lauderdale, FL Director of Engineering @WhereByUs Joined almost 7 years ago
+Lauderdale, FL Director of Engineering @WhereByUs Joined over 7 years ago

 Hi everyone.
 So, my friends Dave Ghillhepsy, Dan Sims, and I try to recap the week in web design news, and although we're still feeling things out we're pretty entertained.
 We're all developers and we take the news seriously [ish], but there's a point where we get really silly.
 We think it's fun, it's a good excuse for us to hang out, and we'd like to share. <3